containerd/containerd/BUILDING.md

 Changes to these files should become a single commit for a PR which relies on vendored updates.

 Please refer to [RUNC.md](/docs/RUNC.md) for the currently supported version of `runc` that is used by containerd.

+> *Note*: On macOS, the containerd daemon can be built and run natively.
+However, as stated above, runc only supports linux.

 ### Static binaries